San Diego Itinerary Ideas from 1 to 3 Days (+ Maps & Tips)

 How to use this map: Use your computer mouse (or fingers) to zoom in or out.
 Click on the icons to get more information about each place.
 Click the arrow on the top left corner for the index.
 Click the star next to the map’s title to add it to your Google Maps account.
 To view the saved map on your smartphone or PC, open Google Maps, click the menu and go to ‘Your Places’/’Maps’.
 If you want to print the map or see it in a bigger window, click on ‘View larger map’ in the top right corner.

-My recommendation for visiting San Diego in 1 day without a car is by joining an organized day tour.
-My absolute favorite tour is the San Diego Hop-on-Hop-off Old Town Trolley Tour
+My recommendation for visiting San Diego in 1 day without a car is to join the San Diego Hop-on-Hop-off Old Town Trolley Tour.

 With 10 different stops on its route among the most popular areas of downtown San Diego (including a ride across the bridge to Coronado), riders have unlimited ‘on and off’ privileges for the entire day.
 The ride is fully narrated between stops and is entirely family-friendly.